Mary Hockaday: Early life

 Hockaday was born in Oxford, attending Oxford High School, an all-girls private school.
 She studied English at the University of Cambridge where she was an undergraduate student of Trinity Hall, Cambridge.
-Then, as a Fulbright Scholar, studied journalism (MA) at New York University.
+Then, as a Fulbright Scholar, she studied journalism (MA) at New York University.

 Career

 She joined the BBC as a World Service production trainee in 1986.
 She worked as a correspondent in Prague in the early 1990s and as a reporter, editor, producer for World Service news output.
 She was also the editor of The World Today.

 She was the editor of BBC World Service News and Current Affairs (2001–2006), managing daily and weekly news and current affairs output for 9/11, Afghanistan and the Invasion of Iraq.
 Her department won a special Sony Gold award for its 9/11 coverage.

 In 2007, she became deputy head of the BBC Newsroom, leading the On-Demand, Radio and Mediawire teams.
 In April 2009, she became Head of the Multimedia Newsroom.
 In October 2014 she was appointed controller of BBC World Service English.
 She left the BBC in 2021.

 On 31 May 2022, it was announced that she was to become the next Master of Trinity Hall, Cambridge, in succession to Jeremy Morris.
 She took up the post on 1 October 2022.

 She serves as director of the Girls' Day School Trust a group of 25 private schools in the UK and a trustee of the British Library.

-Hockaday is author of a biography of Milena Jesenská, a Czech journalist and muse of Franz Kafka.
+Hockaday is the author of a biography of Milena Jesenská, a Czech journalist and muse of Franz Kafka.